 1904 Resident Medical Officer at the Burnley Union Infirmary.

+June 1908 Appointed Medical Officer for the inspection of school children to the Shropshire County Council.
 Dr Isobel Addey (Addy) Tate also filled the post of Medical Inspector for the Lancashire Education Committee.

 1914 Public Health Officer Manchester City Council.